List main actions performed during installation into a user friendly log-like fashion

 In the Properties pane located on the right side, set the Multiline, Read-only and Vertical Scrollbar attribute to True.

-The EXE User Interface is required for the installation log messages to be displayed.
+The Enhanced User Interface is required for the installation log messages to be displayed.
 You must set this package type from the Builds page > Configuration tab.

 At install-time the "ProgressDlg" should look like:

 To also display the action details (the installed resources and any other action data) you should retake the Configure the control subscription step but subscribe the edit control to Display installation details (Enhanced UI only) event.
 You should now obtain something like:

 Set the ActionDataPrefix property (from Install Parameters) to the " " (three spaces) text.
 That text will be added before each ActionData message.